Description

 AveDuration:

-• The average days under water over 5 years of iShares Currency Hedged MSCI United Kingdom ETF is 113 days, which is lower, thus better compared to the benchmark SPY (123 days) in the same period.
+• Looking at the average time in days below previous high water mark of 113 days in the last 5 years of iShares Currency Hedged MSCI United Kingdom ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (123 days)

-• Compared with SPY (180 days) in the period of the last 3 years, the average days under water of 43 days is smaller, thus better.
+• Compared with SPY (178 days) in the period of the last 3 years, the average time in days below previous high water mark of 43 days is lower, thus better.

 Performance (YTD)